darkhaniop/simple-task-api-htc/README.md

 # TaskAPI for HTCondor

 RESTful API for HTCondor HPC job scheduler.
-A FastAPI app that reproduces the spec and functionality the earlier Flask-based app.
+Allows HTCondor job submission, monitoring, and fetching job outputs.
+A background thread ensures that task state changes are recorded (and kept up-to-date) in a local SQLite database.

 ## Update from Flask (marshmallow) to FastAPI (Pydantic V2)

-Currently uses a combination of older models (marshmallow+SQLAlchemy.orm) and Pydantic V2 models (used for serialization/deserialization of HTTP payloads).
+This is a FastAPI app that reproduces the spec and functionality the earlier Flask-based app.
+Currently, it uses a combination of older models (marshmallow+SQLAlchemy.orm) and Pydantic V2 models (used for serialization/deserialization of HTTP payloads).

 ## Installation